Skip to main content

 Majoring in Mathematics

-It is strongly recommended that all mathematics majors complete 6 hours of coursework in a related field such as Computer Science, Physics, Statistics, Risk Management, or Management Sciences and Information Technology.
-You should also be aware that the university will require 15 hours further of 3000- and 4000-level elective courses.
-If you're not planning to take electives in mathematics or related subjects, you should plan ahead and have some ideas of how you will fulfill this requirement.
-Your advisors can help you choose the remaining courses to fit your interests and your career goals.
+If you are not planning to take electives in mathematics or related subjects, you should plan ahead and have some ideas of how you will fulfill this requirement.
+Your advisor can help you choose the remaining courses to fit your interests and your career goals.

 University Requirements